talha-nazeef-ahmed/programming-fundamentals-java/lab-05/DaysInYear/README.md

 ### Question:

-Write a method that computes the sum of the digits in an integer.
-Use the following method
+Write a method that returns the number of days in a year using the following header:

-header: public static int sumDigits(long n).
-For example, sumDigits(234) returns 9 (2 + 3 + 4).
+public static int numberOfDaysInAYear(int year)

+Write a test program that displays the number of days in year from 2000 to 2020.

 ### Answer:

-see "Task1.java"
+see "Task3.java"